 With all kinds of amazing attractions, quirky museums and dining experiences, Fisherman’s Wharf is one of the best places to visit in San Francisco.
-We’ll take you strolling along Pier 39, check out the sea lions lounging on the docks, and show you where to find the best crab chowder in the neighbourhood.
+We’ll take you strolling along Pier 39, check out the sea lions lounging on the docks, and show you where to find the best crab chowder in the neighborhood.
 You can even ride the San Francisco Carousel!

 Admire the eclectic mix of architecture, culture and cuisines

-When you travel San Francisco with Trafalgar, we’ll dive into the city’s multicultural charm, taking you from the icons like the ‘postcard row’ of colourful Victorian houses, to the hidden gems, like the retro bars and Italian trattorias of North Beach.
+When you travel San Francisco with Trafalgar, we’ll dive into the city’s multicultural charm, taking you from the icons like the ‘postcard row’ of colorful Victorian houses, to the hidden gems, like the retro bars and Italian trattorias of North Beach.
 From the historic Ferry Building marketplace, to the world’s crookedest street, the treasures are endless in this city.

 Stroll through the Union Square